 Your seeds should be planted immediately for best results

-Repotting -- After they are 2-3 months old, gently repot them to larger containers.
+Repotting -- After they are about 3 months old, gently repot them to larger containers.

 Strange Wonderful Things